 We work with Charities and Not for Profit organisations helping them to identify areas of vulnerability, to implement a plan of action to plug any gaps and if needed to investigate where there may be a suspicion of fraudulent activity.

-Alliotts partner and chartered accountant Peter Edwards, is also a certified fraud examiner.
-His expertise is invaluable to our charity clients, not only in the prevention and investigation of fraud, but in providing reviews and reports that give Trustees the reassurance of knowing that they have done all within their power to ensure that their Charity is being run with minimum exposure to risk of fraud.
+Alliotts Junior Manager and Certified Fraud Examiner, Jonathan Graham, has expertise invaluable to our charity clients, not only in the prevention and investigation of fraud, but in providing reviews and reports that give Trustees the reassurance of knowing that they have done all within their power to ensure that their Charity is being run with minimum exposure to risk of fraud.

-If you would like an initial conversation with Peter Edwards to discuss areas where your organisation may be vulnerable, please contact me.
+If you would like an initial conversation with Jonathan Graham to discuss areas where your organisation may be vulnerable, please contact me.